 - Biochemical profile and complete blood count may reveal elevated liver enzymes if there is liver involvement.

 - Serology to look for the presence of antibodies in the blood serum.
 The result may be negative if your cat is tested too early as it can take some time for antibodies to develop.

 - The polymerase chain reaction (PCR) test can detect minute amounts of DNA or RNA which can identify the bacteria when the above tests are inconclusive.

 Depending on local regulations, it may be mandatory to report tularemia to the appropriate authorities.

 How do cats transmit tularemia to people?

-Transmission can occur by contact with respiratory secretions, bites, and scratches, infected cats can also indirectly pass on the disease via a tick, flea or mosquito.
+Transmission can occur via exposure to respiratory secretions, bites, and scratches, infected cats can also indirectly pass on the disease via a tick, flea or mosquito bite.